webonise/Front-End/Graph_line-graph(part1).md

 ## What is Option Object?
 When you initialize the chart using its constructor Highcharts.Chart, the options object is the first parameter you pass.

-###Let’s see the basic x-axis and y-axis value modifications:-
+###Let’s see the basic x-axis value modifications:-
 #### X-Axis Modifications:
 1) Setting up the x-axis value(categories):
 Default Values: 0 2 4….